suyogkhairnar/Demo1/README.md

-This is an instruction manual to the project.
+This is an instruction manual to the project